 By Sandra Park

-Sandra Park is Senior Staff Attorney with ACLU Women’s Rights Project
+Sandra Park is the Senior Staff Attorney with the ACLU Women’s Rights Project